edifice.App#

 Start#

-To start the application, call the App.start() method:
+To start the application, construct an App with a root Element and call the App.start() method:

 App(MyRootElement()).start()